Army School of Equitation: History

-In December 1922, the Cavalry School, based at Netheravon in Wiltshire, was amalgamated with the Royal Artillery Riding Establishment to become the Army School of Equitation, which was given a military camp at Weedon, alongside the Military Ordnance Depot there dating from 1805, the central small arms depot of the British Army.
+The site had its origins in the Military Ordnance Depot established there in 1805.
+By 1919, it was also the home of the Royal Artillery Riding Establishment after the riding school at the Royal Artillery Barracks in Woolwich was designated solely for the purposes of teaching cadets at the Royal Military Academy, Woolwich to ride.

+In December 1922, the Royal Artillery Riding Establishment amalgamated with the Cavalry School, previously based at Netheravon House in Wiltshire, to form the Army School of Equitation at Weedon.
 The first Commandant was Colonel Charles Walwyn, known as "Taffy".

 The choice of location gave an area with good riding country, in the heart of England, served not only by the Grand Union Canal and Weedon railway station but also by a branch line to the military depot.

 The school came to be seen as the leading centre of British horsemanship and was described as "the Mecca of cavalrymen throughout the Empire".

 The Great Britain equestrian team at the 1936 Summer Olympics in Berlin was raised from the Army School of Equitation at Weedon, with Philip Bowden-Smith, a former Chief Instructor at Weedon, as team captain.
 It won the Bronze Medal in the team eventing.

 Weedon closed in 1940.
 Its demonstration horses were dispersed and were noted for their high standard of accuracy in performing the school movements.
 Ten years later, the term "Weedon seat" was still being used for the style of riding taught at Weedon.
 Instead of the old-fashioned "backward seat", it taught a version of the "forward seat" developed by Federico Caprilli in the Italian Army's school at Pinerolo.